colloqi/pisignage-server/README.md

     - imagemagick

-###You can also manage players using Browser(http://playerip:8000) or downloading Chrome app
+####You can also manage players using Browser(http://playerip:8000) or downloading Chrome app
 1. Currently it is not possible to change admin and media server from this interface, you can either edit /home/pi/piSignagePro/package.json manually or connect a keyboard to Pi and press F6 or Ctrl-N

+####The code is still in early release, Please raise an issue for problems or send an email to pisignage@ariemtech.com